 If a book or article submitted as part of the Submission (as defined below) is co-written, all co-writers shall be considered Entrants and must consent to participation in the Award and satisfy these eligibility criteria, together with all other requirements set forth in the Rules.

-To be considered for the Award, eligible authors (“Entrants” or “Eligible Authors”) must: (1) complete and electronically submit an Online Application by clicking on the link below and (2) submit copy(ies) of the applicable book, article, or recording liner notes pertaining to pop or concert music by the methods described below (clauses (1) and (2) are collectively referred to as the “Submission”).
+To be considered for the Award, Entrants must: (a) complete and electronically submit an Application (avaliable here) and (b) submit copy(ies) of the applicable book, article, or recording liner notes pertaining to pop or concert music by the methods described below (clauses (a) and (b) are collectively referred to as the “Submission”).
 Only one book, one article, or one recording liner notes may be submitted in each category per Entrant.

-For books and recording liner notes, Entrants must submit four (4) copies of the work in hard copy to the Foundation.
-Recording liner notes should be limited to 4,500 words and include four (4) copies of each recording.
-For articles, Entrants may either (1) submit their work by uploading the article as part of his or her Online Application, which is the preferred method of submission, or (2) submit four (4) copies of their work (each, in separate letter-sized file folders labeled with the Entrant’s full name and contact information) in hard copy to the Foundation.
+For books and recording liner notes, Entrants must submit three (3) copies of the work in hard copy to the Foundation.
+Recording liner notes should be limited to 4,500 words and include three (3) copies of each recording.
+For articles, Entrants may either (a) submit their work by uploading the article as part of his or her Online Application, which is the preferred method of submission, or (b) submit three (3) copies of their work (each, in separate letter-sized file folders labeled with the Entrant’s full name and contact information) in hard copy to the Foundation.

-All online applications and hard copy materials must be received by the Foundation prior to the end of the Application Period.
+All Applications and hard copy materials must be received by the Foundation prior to the end of the Application Period.
 Submissions will not be returned.